GratefulDave/google-analytics-dynamic-remarketing-code-for-shopify/README.md

-# google-analytics-shopify-remarketing-code
+# google-analytics-dynamic-remarketing-code-for-shopify

-Google Analytics Shopify Remarketing Code
+Google Analytics Dynamic Remarketing Code

 First, you will have to enable Google Analytics in Online Store->Preferences by pasting your tracking code & enabling enhanced e-commerce.